HomeDing/homeding.github.io/boards.md

 Less memory is cheaper.
 These boards have no difference regarding the CPU and RAM but these boards offer less flash memory, fewer I/O ports and often do not include a USB converter.

-Older boards with 512 KByte are still available but should be avoided because OTA probably will not work because of this memory restriction.
+Older boards with 512 KByte are still available but should be avoided because OTA probably will not work caused by this small memory size.

 The [ESP-01](/boards/esp01.md) is the cheapest bare minimum ESP8266 board available.
 The connector only supports few GPIO pins but it is small and enough for simple sensors and relais appliances.

-The web interface can be tailored e.g. to visualize the current sensor values.

-**[Sonoff Basic](/boards/sonoff.md)** is a off-the-shelf solution to switch main power consumers.
-If you have experience in building high voltage solutions this one is interesting.
-Similar Sonoff devices are available.
-The Tasmota library has a wiki with much details.

 ## See also